Advertisement

-Waltham’s State Representative John Lawn revealed in a May 6 op-ed for The Boston Globe that he was sexually abused by two adults as a child, and expressed his support for new bills that would end the statute of limitations for reporting child sex crimes in Massachusetts.
+Waltham’s state representative John J. Lawn revealed in a May 6 op-ed for The Boston Globe that he was sexually abused by two adults as a child, and expressed his support for new bills that would end the statute of limitations for reporting child sex crimes in Massachusetts.

 Lawn wrote that he had been abused by a “trusted leader” in his community and by a Catholic priest, both of whom have died.